SaaS marketing pains got you down?

 By reviewing case studies, you can not only determine if the agency has solved problems that are similar to yours, but you can also find out just how successful they were in solving them.

 Sometimes, you’ll find these available on their website.
-Often, though, you’ll have to request access to them, as they contain sensitive customer information that needs to be shared diligently.
+You’ll often have to request access to them, as they contain sensitive customer information that must be shared diligently.

 So, don’t freak out if your SaaS marketing agency doesn’t have a huge list of case studies on their site, and just ask them the question or check out their profile on industry websites.